The shift to structured content: what it means for your customer journey

 Another advantage is to integrate your contents and offerings across the entire journey.
 Structured content allows for linking together content and relating content in different settings.
 For instance: a specific text box with exercising tips can accompany a customer from first touch on a blog post about sportswear, then to a product page about shoes, and then in a newsletter for existing customers.

-Reuse of structured content also enables dynamic use and personalisation possibilities.
+Reuse of structured content also enables dynamic use and personalization possibilities.
 The same content can be reused, through marketing automation, at different times to different persons based on their locations, interests, demography, and what applications they are currently using.

 We have touched on this already, but structured content is an easy way to just get stuff out in wildly different channels.
-If you are a coffee producer, you can create a news bulletin about a new coffee flavour in your CMS, before delivering the structured content headlessly through an API to your blog as a news article, website product page, wearable as a push notification, and IoT coffee machine as a recipe.
+If you are a coffee producer, you can create a news bulletin about a new coffee flavor in your CMS, before delivering the structured content headlessly through an API to your blog as a news article, website product page, wearable as a push notification, and IoT coffee machine as a recipe.
 An excellent service to your customers, with little effort.

 To achieve this, developers can work with an API to build clients that display the structured content results from the editorial management.
 The customer journey is in other words being managed across channels in the guise of both content and configuration—the former by your editors and the latter by your developers.